DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - 🍮Authorization: defining the needed resources, permissions (i.e. allow/grant and/or deny) to a resource, and object access for a specific identity or subject
     - 🍮Auditing: recording a log of the events and activities related to the system and subjects
     - 🍮Accounting: (aka accountability) access control process which records info about attempts by all entities to access resources; reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy
+- 🔵**disclosure, alteration, and destruction (DAD)**: The CIA triad may also be described by its opposite: disclosure, alteration, and destruction (DAD).
+While the order of the individual components of the CIA acronym sometimes changes, the DAD acronym is shown in that order
+     - Disclosure is the unauthorized release of information,
+     - Alteration is the unauthorized modification of data, and
+     - Destruction is making systems or data unavailable.

 [1.3](#1.3) Evaluate and apply security governance principles (OSG-9 Chpt 1)